Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

 \subsection{Coherent Springer Theory}

-In this paper we apply ideas from derived algebraic geometry to deduce from Theorem~\ref{KL theorem} a different, and in some sense simpler, geometric realization of the affine Hecke algebra, in which we first replace $K$-theory by Hochschild or cyclic homology, and then derive a description of its entire category of representations as a category of coherent sheaves (without the need for specifying central characters).
-The following theorem appears in the body of the paper as Theorem \ref{ThmHH}.
+In this paper we apply ideas from derived algebraic geometry to deduce from Theorem~\ref{KL theorem} a different, and in some sense simpler, geometric realization of the affine Hecke algebra, in which we first replace $K$-theory by Hochschild homology, and then derive a description of its entire category of representations as a category of coherent sheaves (without the need for specifying central characters).
+For technical reasons, we will need to replace the nilpotent cone $\cN$ with its formal completion $\wh{\cN} \subset \mf{g}$, and likewise the Steinberg variety $\cZ = \wt{\cN} \times_{\mf{g}} \wt{\cN}$ will be defined via a derived fiber product.
+For precise definitions of objects in this context, see Section \ref{rep thy defs}.

-\begin{thm} Let $k$ be an algebraically closed field of characteristic 0, and $G$ a reductive algebraic group over $k$ with simply connected derived subgroup. \begin{enumerate} \item The trace map from connective $K$-theory to Hochschild homology on $\Coh(\cZ/\GG)$ factors through an isomorphism of $K_0$ and $HH_\bullet$ (which is concentrated in cohomological degree zero):
+\begin{thm}[Theorem \ref{ThmHH}, Corollary \ref{thm no sc}] Let $k = \bQl$ or $\C$, and $G$ a reductive algebraic group over $k$.
+The trace map from connective $K$-theory to Hochschild homology on $\Coh(\cZ/\GG)$ factors through an isomorphism of $K_0$ and $HH_\bullet$ (which is concentrated in cohomological degree zero):